 - Respiratory depression or failure

 Just like with any other drug, not everybody experiences these side effects.
 If any symptoms persist, contact your doctor.

 Because Dilaudid is very addictive, you might be influenced to suddenly stop your medication in an attempt to reverse or prevent an addiction.
 This is not recommended without the supervision of a doctor.
 After even a short amount of time on Dilaudid, your brain gets used to the effects of the drug and adjusts to the reaction it produces within your body.
+In fact, the body can develop a tolerance and physical dependence to Dilaudid in less than 2 weeks.
 Once you stop taking the drug, your brain will need time to function normally again, thus producing negative side effects in the meantime known as withdrawal.
 Side effects of withdrawing from Dilaudid include:

 - Body aches